 - they really love it if you ask questions about why they love their Island home;

-Over the past several weeks or so, this entry has changed and gone in more directions than one of our national political parties trying to win us over during a federal election for their slant on Canada and our future.
+Over the past several weeks or so, this entry has simmered, evolved and shot off in more directions than one of our three national political parties trying to convince us to cast a ballot during a federal election for their slant on Canada and our future.

 We’ve all gone on vacation and looked at buildings and seen spectacular scenery and felt that’s what our vacation was all about.
-For Lynn and myself and I’m sure many of you, the real memories are the people we’ve met who live and work there.
+For Lynn and myself and I’m sure many of you, the real memories are the people we’ve met who live and work wherever we’ve been.

 So, getting back to the friendliest people bit for a moment, let’s set up a bit of background.

-Our Charlottetown “walk on” tour guide Ian, was one of the friendliest guys we’ve ever met.
+Our Charlottetown “walking” tour guide Ian, was one of the friendliest guys we’ve ever met.
 Lynn refers to him as “my first PEI friend.”
-Now, if any of Lynn’s PEI online friends happen to be reading this, please do not take offence.
+Now if any of Lynn’s other PEI online friends, happen to be reading this, please do not take offence.
 There is more than enough love to go around.

-I knew we were in the “land of the friendliest people on Earth” when we drove through a construction zone on our first day in PEI and the signal/flag gal working the sign “smiled and waved”; sort of like we were old friends as we crept by in our car.
+I also figured out we were in the “land of the friendliest people on Earth” when we drove through a construction zone on our first day in PEI.
+The signal/flag gal working the sign “smiled and waved”; sort of like we were old friends as we crept by in our car.
 I swear, if we were going any slower I’m sure she would have asked us to stop by for lunch.
 That might be a stretch and a slight exaggeration, but you get the point.

 It doesn’t stop there though.
 This friendly vibe isn’t just in person, but on social media as well.
-It’s alive everywhere on the Island.
+In fact. it’s alive everywhere on the Island.

-Lynn joined a Facebook group called “We Love Prince Edward Island” and boy, do they ever (love the Island I mean).
-She figured by joining up, that perhaps she might get a couple of questions answered about the Island or perhaps get some ideas of places that Islander’s like to “show off” to visitors.
+Prior to visiting PEI, Lynn joined a Facebook group called “We Love Prince Edward Island” and do they ever love the Island.
+She figured by joining up, perhaps she might get a couple of questions answered about the Island or perhaps get some ideas of places that Islander’s like to “show off” to visitors.

 And thus started the invitations.
 Most went something like this, “I see you’re thinking about going to see …….
-My house is only about 7 minutes away let me know when you arrive… we’d love to meet you.”
-Some of the responses were, “I see you’re into photography, me too.
-If you’re in……… we should try to meet down by the harbour at dusk for some awesome sunset shots.”
+My house is only about 7 minutes away.
+Let me know when you arrive… we’d love to meet you.”
+Some of the responses were, “I see you’re into photography, me to, if you’re in……… we should try to meet down by the harbour at dusk for some awesome sunset shots.”

 In a previous post I mentioned that when I found this, I said to Lynn, “wouldn’t it be neat to find out which boat it came from.”

-Getting back to our hotel after finding the buoy, Lynn posted the above picture on the FB group she joined and it wasn’t long before she got back a response.
+Getting back to our hotel after finding the buoy, Lynn posted the above picture on that FB group she joined and it wasn’t long before she got back a response.
 The first response was sort of short and to the point, “It came from my Dad’s lobster fishing boat the “Now N Then.”
+Fair enough; question answered.

-We actually needed to post it a second time, because, by the time I had gotten around to blogging about it, I had forgotten where it came from.
+We needed to post it a second time, however.
+By the time I had gotten around to blogging about it, I had forgotten the name of the boat it came from.
 So, Lynn reposted it again.

-This time around, however, brought the kind of responses we all love to hear about.
+However, this time around brought the kind of responses and association we all love to hear about.

 Lynn made a connection with a young woman from the Island by the name of Krystle Fitzpatrick, who replied that the buoy came off a lobster boat called the “Now N Then” owned by her father Paul.
-That he fishes out of a small location on the east side of PEI called “Launching Harbour.”
+She went on to say, he fishes out of a small location on the east side of PEI called “Launching Harbour.”
 All of which makes perfect sense, because Launching Harbour is just up the coast a kilometre or two from where we found the buoy.

 Like a flash of lightning at night during a summer thunderstorm, it dawned on me that perhaps the buoy represented something else.
 Maybe the buoy was really a small window into a family from Prince Edward Island and the father who owns and works the lobster boat “Now N Then.”